kiptoo-097/Password-Locker/README.md

  Kiptoo Kennedy

 ## Description
-This is a project that enable clients to store and retrieve their credentials upon log-in and create new credentials/passwords and even generate random passwords for different accounts.
+Password Locker is a program that enable user to store and retrieve their credentials upon log-in and create new credentials or passwords and even generate random passwords for different accounts.

 ## Features
 * Create account for new user